Art can save us. If you think we are going to get out of this shit show without art, you're mistaken.

 In my research, I was horrified to find out just how many servicemen and women had also been raped by their fellow soldiers in their own platoons, often by those higher up in the chain of command.
 The problem has been around for decades and is only getting worse.
 The military knows, but to my great moral disgust, turns a blind eye to it, ignores it or blames the victims and promotes their assailants.
 No register of sex offenders existed within the military until 2014.

-Most of these perpetrators are institutionally championed.
 When honourably discharged, they go straight into civilian society.

 This play is my way of supporting one woman's bravery in speaking out.